 The monument is a poignant reminder of one of the biggest prisoner-of-war massacres of World War II.
 Kefalonia’s Greco-Italian Society maintain a small museum called “The Mediterraneo Exhibition“, next to the Catholic church in Argostoli, where pictures, newspaper articles and documents showcasing the story of the massacre are displayed.

 There are several plaques, one reads;

-“THE SOLDIERS OF THE ACQUI DIVISION MARINE GARRISON LED BY OFFICERS ON THE ISLAND HAVE GIVEN IN VOLUNTARY FOR THE FIGHT AGAINST THE NAZI ATTACKER
+“THE SOLDIERS OF THE ACQUI DIVISION MARINE GARRISON LED BY OFFICERS ON THE ISLAND HAVE GIVEN IN VOLUNTARILY FOR THE FIGHT AGAINST THE NAZI ATTACKER

 CASES FROM SEPTEMBER 15 TO 26 1943 DIED IN COMBAT: 65 OFFICERS, SOLDIERS 1250 EXECUTED: 155 OFFICERS, SOLDIERS 5000 MISSING AT SEA: SOLDIERS 3000

 The memorial is located on Spyrou Malaki Argostoli 281 00, in the area towards the lighthouse.